benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extension: Message Authentication Code

 In the previous version of our protocol, the problem was that an attacker could send the "ACK" message to Blake and thus trick Blake into believing that Alex has successfully installed the session key.
 To avoid this, we can require Alex to compute a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code) (with the session key *SK*) for the "ACK" message and send this MAC to Blake together with the message.
-When Blake receives the message and the MAC, he then first verifies the MAC before switching to the 'DONE' state.
+When Blake receives the message and the MAC, Blake then first verifies the MAC before switching to the 'DONE' state.
 This should prevent an attacker from forging the "ACK" message.

 ### Exercises